bena-tshishiku/bena-tshishiku.github.io/_teaching/2024-spring.md

 ## Final Project
-Working in groups of 2, you'll choose a topic and give an N-minute presentation during reading period.
+Working in groups of 2, you'll choose a topic and give an 30-minute presentation during reading period.

 The topic should be something related to the course that interests you.
-I will suggest some topics later.

 As part of completing the final project, I will ask you to submit:
-* A project proposal
+* A project proposal (due April 5)
-* A project outline
+* A project outline (due April 12)
-* Final presentation slides
+* A draft of final presentation slides (or talk notes) (due April 19)

+Some project ideas:

+* Hopf invariant
+* H-spaces and Hopf algebras
+* Local coefficients
+* Brown representability
+* spectra and (co)homology theories
+* group cohomology
+* Steenrod squares
+* Pontryagin-Thom theorem and stable homotopy groups
+* cobordism groups
+* J-homomorphism and stable homotopy groups
+* Bott periodicity
+* Alexander duality
+* group cohomology and group extensions
+* plus construction and (algebraic) K-theory
+* Lefschetz fixed point theorem
+* Grassmannians and classifying spaces
+* vector bundles and topological K-theory
+* Extra topics in Hatcher or Bredon or found elsewhere

 ## Topic schedule (subject to change)